Magic-JD/PickAndMix/README.md

-# Pick And Mix: A Semantic Word Puzzle
+# Pick And Mix: A Word Puzzle

 ## Live Demo